-Afterwards, my sense of inadequacy slowly gave way to excitement and my ignorance led me into a dense forest of historical material where I found richness.
-I fell in love with young Sati, a monk who is mentioned only once in all the thousands of pages of Buddha’s teachings, and with those around him who were caught, as most of us are, in their surging longings and schemes.
-And so The Kosambi Intrigue was born.
+In the weeks that followed, my sense of inadequacy slowly gave way to excitement and my ignorance led me into a dense forest of historical material where I found richness.
+I fell in love with Sati, who is mentioned only once in all the thousands of pages of the Buddha’s teachings (these teachings were put into writing a few hundred years after the Buddha’s death), and I fell in love with those around Sati who were caught, as most of us are, in their surging longings and schemes.
+So The Kosambi Intrigue was born.

-And I’m still loving and still surprised, because the novel has turned into triplets—The Sati Trilogy!
+Then, another surprise, the first novel turned into triplets—The Sati Trilogy.
 While writing Kosambi, I realized that the full story, the one I had initially envisioned, couldn’t be told in a single book.
-Thus was born The Jealous Heart, which occurs in 433 and 432 B.C., thirteen years after events in the first novel.
-The Jealous Heart was published in 2016, but the tale still wasn’t finished.
-Pindola’s Revenge, novel number three, which opens in 419 B.C. and which I’m writing at present, will finally complete Sati’s story—in a surprising way.
+Thus emerged The Jealous Heart, which occurs in 433 and 432 B.C., thirteen years after events in the first novel.
+But the tale still wasn’t finished.
+The Yes Sayers, novel number three, which opens in 419 B.C. completes Sati’s story—in a surprising way.

-And so through this website, I share my excitement about these books.
+Through this website, I share my excitement about these books.
 Little else like them exists in the world of historical fiction.
-Hermann Hesse’s beloved masterwork Siddhartha was published in the middle of the twentieth century, but since then, few novels have been situated in the Buddha’s era.
+Since Hermann Hesse’s beloved masterwork Siddhartha was published in the middle of the twentieth century, few novels have been situated in the Buddha’s era.
 The Sati Trilogy is a groundbreaker.
-Now that you know about it, I hope you’ll travel with me and enjoy and maybe be inspired by all three.
+Now that you know about it, I hope you’ll travel with me and enjoy and maybe be inspired by the trilogy.